kiba/Writings/for_science/chp25_political_uncertainity.md

 "I have no doubt about the importance of the arkship to our future.
 I just don't understand the direction that Sidonia will take.
 Maybe the Sidonians don't themselves either.
 This is an unprecedented situation."

-"Governments change from time to time in both of their histories."
+"Governments change from time to time in both of their histories and ours."

 "But they don't really match up, do they?
-Professor Obleck said that history don't repeat itself, but it rhymes."
+Professor Obleck said that history don't really repeat itself, but it rhymes."

 Goodwitch watched the broadcast for a bit.
 The correspondent, Cindy Blue was interviewing a man named Sako Shiro, rambling on about democracy and civilian rule.